 How Much Does A Bridge Cost?

-Pre-fabricated bridges, like most custom manufacturing, vary tremendously in cost depending on the size and features chosen.
+Pre-fabricated bridges, like most custom manufacturing, vary tremendously in cost depending on the length, width and features chosen.
 Equally important is what combination of loadings (pedestrian vs. vehicular) and which design codes are applied to the structure.
 There is no national agreement on what codes, loads, and stresses should apply, so it is often dictated per the collaborative judgments from owners, consultants and local governments.

 Including Excel’s steel truss bridges in your project can mean clearing much longer spans than most other bridging options allow, virtually eliminating the need for piers.
 This can save a lot of time and headaches with being able to span areas that other owners or agencies may control.